 If you are going to splurge for 3 nights in Chicago, there is no better place than The Palmer House Hilton.
 The historic hotel, featuring a gorgeous lobby, is in a prime location within the Theater and Financial Districts near Millennium Park.

-That said, there are hotels in Chicago that fit every budget and style!
-To find the perfect Chicago hotel for your stay, start your search on Booking.com – like we do!
+That said, there are hotels in Chicago that fit every budget and style.
+To find the perfect Chicago hotel for your stay, start your search on Booking.com – like we do.
 Use the filters to select the hotel amenities that are most important to you – and use the map to find the best location.
-Read all of our best tips for booking hotels!
+Be sure to read all of our best tips for booking hotels!

 Pro Tip: In our travels, we often use Airbnb to find affordable apartments in the places we visit.
-In fact, we have found that Airbnb is sometimes less expensive – and offers more space! – than most hotel rooms.
+In fact, we have found that Airbnb is sometimes less expensive – and offers more space – than most hotel rooms.
 However, this is not always true on short stays.
 Be sure to check the extra fees when booking a short trip – like 3 days in Chicago – before confirming your Airbnb stay.
-If you are new to Airbnb, you can use this link to create your account and save money on your first stay!

 What To Pack For Your Chicago Trip